khanali37gmail/python-challenge/README.md

 The greatest increase in profits (date and amount) over the entire period

 The greatest decrease in profits (date and amount) over the entire period

+This Data will display in command promt and will also be out put in a file under Analysis folder where you can view .txt file for reference.